 The kicker?
 I thought running in Central Park in my free time would somehow erase all my poor decision making.
 That’s what happens when we glorify being on the go.

 I was too ill to continue living this way.
-I was forced to figure out how to navigate my health while balancing a demanding job working on a lean team recruiting talent for a global company.
-If I was ever going to get better, I knew I needed to start with changing my way of life!
+I was forced to figure out how to navigate my health while balancing a demanding job recruiting talent for a global company.
+If I was ever going to get better, I knew I needed to start with changing my way of life.